South Palo Alto Bike/Ped Connectivity

 - Evaluate Alternatives (Summer 2025)

-- Refine Alternatives Based on Feedback (Fall 2025)
+- Refine Alternatives Based on Feedback (Spring 2026)

-- Phase 3 Community Engagement: Review Public Draft Report (Spring 2026)
+- Phase 3 Community Engagement: Review Public Draft Report (Fall 2026)

-- Phase 4 Community Engagement: Council Adopt Final Report (Summer 2026)
+- Phase 4 Community Engagement: Council Adopt Final Report (Spring 2027)

 Project Documents